gldog/anonymize_jira_users/doc/readme.md

 	  "rerun": false
 	}

+o The browser waits 10s.

-o The browser continues calling the progress-API until the `status` is `COMPLETED`, which is the case in the 2nd call as shown in the following.
+o The browser continues calling the progress-API with an 3s-interval until the `status` is `COMPLETED`, which is the case in the 2nd call as shown in the following.
 In addition, the `operations` shows what Jira has taken into account at anonymizing.

 Response: